TheIoTLearningInitiative/IntelEdison/documentation/WeAreBimbo.md

 # Telegram BotFather

 - Go to [Web Telegram Org](https://web.telegram.org/#/im) and sign up
-- Search for BotFather and add it, click on it
+- Search for "BotFather" under "Search" and click on it to start a conversation

+You will see the following messages:

 ```sh
 BotFather: